-This chapter focuses on what services are covered and what you pay for these services.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of VillageCareMAX Medicare Total Advantage.
+This chapter provides a Medical Benefits Chart that lists your covered services as a member of VillageCareMAX Medicare Total Advantage.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.